 A brief history of the difference between microeconomics and macroeconomics

 Before the 1930s, there was no well-defined distinction between micro and macro economics.
 The terms “microeconomics” and “macroeconomics” were used first by Ragnar Frisch, a Norwegian Economist, in 1933.
-He was the first person to classify the study of economics into these two categories.
+That is, he was the first person to classify the study of economics into these two categories.

 The major reason behind these events was The Great Depression during that period.
 Existing ideas of economics, which were highly focused on microeconomic studies, could not explain this phenomenon.
-The publication by Keynes was an attempt to understand and explain such macroeconomic phenomena.
-Economists around the world realised the importance of studying the bigger picture of the economy as a whole.
+Hence, the publication by Keynes was an attempt to understand and explain such macroeconomic phenomena.
+As a result, Economists around the world realised the importance of studying the bigger picture of the economy as a whole.
 This eventually led to an increased focus on topics under macroeconomics in the following decades.
 As a result, the distinction between microeconomics and macroeconomics became more and more clearly defined.

 Related Categories